 The web server (IIS in Windows) implements many of the services through a virtual directory.
-The virtual directory needs to know the physical folder, permissions to be applied, an application pool to be configured along with existing configurations that need to be replicated (e.g. timeouts, security, session information).
+The virtual directory needs to know the physical folder, the permissions to be applied, and the application pool to be used, along with existing configurations that need to be replicated, including timeouts, security, and session information.